ruchisatpute03/ExtremeWeatherProject/README.md

 ## 📊 Power BI Dashboard
 - File: 'powerbi/StormDashboard.pbix.'
 - Download and open in Power BI Desktop to explore the interactive dashboard
-- Preview available in the images section above
+- Preview available in the powerbi section above

 ---